 - Medication information: If you take medication because of your pain, you should also document your pain medication use.

 - Effects on your daily life: Your pain journal should also track how your injuries affect your daily life.
-You should document if you have to change your routine because of your injury.
+You should document if you must change your routine because of your injury.
 For example, if your significant other had to take you to work because you can no longer get behind the wheel of a car without having a panic attack, that needs to be documented.

 Contact the Personal Injury Attorneys of The Law Office of William Jang, PLLC